RISEN STAR SATURDAY AT FAIR GROUNDS

 The final five races comprise an All Stakes Pick 5 with a player-friendly 15% takeout, across races 10-14, starting at approximately 2:21 pm.
 First post from Fair Grounds is 10:00 am Pacific Time.

 SPECIAL PRESIDENTS’ DAY RACING

 Pleasanton OTB is open Monday with racing from both Golden Gate Fields and Santa Anita.
 The doors open at 9:45am and simulcasting continues through approximately 5pm.
 Due to being open for racing on Monday, February 19, Pleasanton OTB will be closed Tuesday and Wednesday next week, February 20 and 21.
 We hope to see you at the OTB this holiday weekend!

 Click here for the daytime simulcast calendar.

-Click here for a full listing of all stakes races this weekend.
+Click here for a listing of thoroughbred stakes races from around the country.